geoffreyweal/EKMC/Documentation/source/Installation.rst

 .. _Installation:

-Installation: Setting Up ECCP and Pre-Requisites Packages
+Installation: Setting Up EKMC and Pre-Requisites Packages
 #########################################################

-In this article, we will look at how to install the ECCP and all requisites required for this program.
+In this article, we will look at how to install the EKMC and all requisites required for this program.

 Pre-requisites
 ==============